 March 30, 2017

-With the 2017 homebuying season already warming up, it’s a great time to highlight how independent women homebuyers are asserting themselves in the market.
-While 66 percent of US homebuyers are married couples, last year, 17 percent were single women, while only 7 percent were single men — even though men on average still make more money.
+While 66 percent of US homebuyers are married couples, in 2016, 17 percent were single women, while only 7 percent were single men — even though men on average still make more money.

 Here at Framework, we don’t have to look any farther than our own staff to see independent female homebuyers in action.
 In part two of this series of posts, meet Laura.